iterative/example-pokemon-classifier/README.md

     https://www.kaggle.com/datasets/robdewit/pokemon-images
   - `data/external/stats/pokemon-gen-1-8.csv`:
     https://www.kaggle.com/datasets/rounakbanik/pokemon
+5. Initialize DVC with `dvc init`
+6. Start versioning the contents of the `data` directory with `dvc add data`
-5. Launch the Notebook with `jupyter-notebook`
+7. Launch the Notebook with `jupyter-notebook`

+# Notes on hardware

+The requirements specify `tensorflow-macos` and `tensorflow-metal`, which are the appropriate requirements when you are using a Mac with an M1 CPU or later.
+In case you are using a different system, you will need to replace these with `tensorflow`.